a-slice-of-py/data-scientist-hub/docs/posts/til-pandoc.md

 <!-- more -->

-Therefore I decidef to project this task to a space where I feel more comfortable: markdown editing.
+Therefore I decided to project this task to a space where I feel more comfortable: markdown editing.
 In doing so, I also took the chance to explore a nice tool I discovered some months ago: [Obsidian](https://obsidian.md/).

 !!! question "Elephant in the room"
-    The main question obviously was: can I easily (and perhaps nicely?) convert my markdown sources into the requested docx format?
+    The main question obviously was: can I easily (and perhaps nicely) convert my markdown sources into the requested docx format?

 Pandoc to the rescue!
-With an awesome one-liner provided among the documented [examples](https://pandoc.org/demos.html#examples), the conversion takes seconds - and thanks to the `--reference-doc` option the output theming is enforced.
+With an awesome one-liner provided among the documented [examples](https://pandoc.org/demos.html#examples), the conversion takes seconds - and thanks to the `--reference-doc` option the reference theme is enforced with no effort.

 ```bash
 pandoc --reference-doc reference.docx -o output.docx obsidian_vault/input.md
 ```

-Of course, the above one liner has been already listed as a target into the project [Makefile](/data-scientist-hub/2020/06/11/a-brief-guide-to-gnu-make/).
+Of course, the above one-liner has been already listed as a target into the project [Makefile](/data-scientist-hub/2020/06/11/a-brief-guide-to-gnu-make/).